blakadder/templates/_templates/sonoff_T1_3_uk.markdown

 **WARNING!!** Do not attempt to power the device from your serial-to-USB adapter when connected to the relay board.
 This draws too much power and will cause the ESP to reboot frequently and will reset all the configured settings.

+_[SonOTA](https://github.com/mirko/SonOTA) may work again [with Sonoff firmware v2.0.1 or greater](https://github.com/mirko/SonOTA/wiki#known-working-configurations).
+This needs to be verified for this specific device._
 ## Official Sources

 * [Itead Product Page](http://sonoff.itead.cc/en/products/residential/sonoff-t1)